 WHOSE WEATHER IS IT ANYWAY?
 AN ART MEDIA INSTALLATION ON THE INTERPLAY BETWEEN "THE CLIMATE OF ECONOMIeS, AND THE ECONOMIeS OF CLIMATE"

-This work is a collaboration among artist interested in exposing notions of intellectual property and data.
-In this case, the installation depicts scraped weather data from international airport sensors into an experience.
+This work is a collaboration among artists interested in exposing notions of intellectual property and data.
+This installation depicts scraped weather data from international airport sensors into an experience that invites the audience to question property regimes over data.

 Artists: Sharath Chandra Ram, Jatin Vidhyarthi and Catalina Alzate.